civol/HDLRuby/README.md

 the sequential execution of its block.

 A block statement is a sequence of statements, and allows to add hierarchy within a behavior.
-By default a block statement is in parallel mode, i.e., ita s execution is equivalent to a parallel execution.
+By default a block statement is in parallel mode, i.e., it's execution is equivalent to a parallel execution.
 For that purpose, the transmissions such a block are non-blocking, i.e., the destination values will only change when the block is fully executed.
 The other possible execution mode is called sequential and correspond to a true sequential execution.
 For